 Over the last couple of decades I've heard many meat eaters call my food "fake."
 They refer to it as fake meats, fake cheese, fake butter, and so on.
 I cringe when I hear them saying it, but to them it's all fake.
-This week, I saw numerous vegans referring to the food as fake in an online vegan discussion group.
+And they may not even be referring to the vegan option as being "fake," but they are absolutely doing that in calling the animal-based option "real."
+For example, when someone compares vegan cheese to "real" cheese, rather than comparing it to dairy cheese, or comparing a vegan butter to "real" butter, and so on.
+I have become used to hearing non-vegetarians and non-vegans refer to vegan food as "fake," but it's surprising when vegetarians/vegans do it themselves.
+This week, I even saw numerous vegans referring to the food as fake in an online vegan discussion group.
 That particularly saddened me to see, let me explain why.

 According to the dictionary, the word "fake" means not true or genuine, an impostor, a worthless imitation passed off as genuine.

 If we are to ever elevate the status of vegan food so that everyone sees it as equal or greater than eating non-vegan items, then we have to watch what we call it.
 Every time a vegan calls the food fake, they are reinforcing the idea that vegan food is a worthless imitation, that it's not as good as the non-vegan counterpart.
 And as many of us know, that's simply not true.

 How can you get people to want to try and embrace vegan foods when you are referring to them as fake?
 Nobody wants fake products when it comes to anything in life.
 People want the real deal, they want genuine, they want something that is good.